amitkumargoyal1990/Swiggy_Case_Study-SQL/README.md

 ## Usage
 Project Overview:

+- Identifying top-rated restaurants.
+- Identifying top city with maximum no. of restaurants.
 - Analyzing popular cuisines in different cities.
-- Identifying top-rated restaurants.
 - Exploring menu categories and items.
 - Assessing the cost per person for dining in different places.